athomasliz/Notesaurus/docs/kafka/spring-kafka.md

 ### 5. Add new method in Rest Controller

-- Autowire the DemoProducerService service in your rest controller.
+- Autowire the service in your rest controller.

 ```java title="org.irushu.demo.web.controller.DemoController"
 @Autowired